U.S. Energy Information Administration logo

 Regional operating costs and local competition also affect prices

 The retail price of diesel fuel also reflects local market conditions and factors such as the location and ownership of retail outlets.
-Refiners own and operate some retail outlets, while other retail outlets are independent businesses that purchase diesel fuel on the wholesale market.
+Refiners own and operate some retail outlets, and other retail outlets are independent businesses that purchase diesel fuel on the wholesale market.

 The cost of doing business, ranging from overhead to local real estate costs and taxes, can vary greatly depending on where a dealer is located.
 Even retail stations near each other can have different traffic patterns, costs, and sources of supply.
 The number and location of local competitors can also affect prices.
 High-volume truck stops that cater to large commercial vehicles tend to sell diesel fuel at lower prices than smaller-volume service stations.